A5H73Y/Parkour/docs/tutorials/configuring-course.md

 ## Resumable Course progress

 By default, a Player's progress will be deleted when they leave a Course.
-To retain the Player's progress set `OnLeave.DestroyCourseProgress` to `true` in the `config.yml`; each Course will then be "resumable" meaning they can leave at any point and rejoin back to their last achieved checkpoint (with their accumulated time and amount of deaths restored).
+To retain the Player's progress set `OnLeave.DestroyCourseProgress` to `false` in the `config.yml`; each Course will then be "resumable" meaning they can leave at any point and rejoin back to their last achieved checkpoint (with their accumulated time and amount of deaths restored).
 However, you can toggle the resumable status of the Course to set a Course to be non-resumable to prevent their progress from being saved.

 _Command: `/pa resumable [course]`_